OneLink U Lesson 4

 AVOID WESTERN CHRISTIAN JARGON and COMPLEX DOCTRINE: Sometimes in our efforts to communicate well we use words that are Christian jargon.
 Theological terms such as propitiation, atonement and redemption will not be understood.
 Even simpler terms like sin, repentance, salvation, sacrifice, savior can be confusing and may need to be explained further.
 Western idioms like, asking Jesus into my heart, praying to receive Jesus, walking the aisle, giving my life to Jesus, getting saved, etc. should be avoided in cross-cultural contexts.

-Roles and Responsibilities in Sharing the Gospel
+Roles and Responsibilities

 Evangelism is not a professional job for a few trained men, but is instead the unrelenting responsibility of every person who belongs to the company of Jesus.